 Beacon Orthopaedics & Sports Medicine is home to many of the region’s leading joint replacement specialists and orthopedic physicians who are passionate about helping you reduce or cure joint pain and return to enjoying life.
 The subspecialty-trained orthopedic doctors understand how debilitating hip, knee, and shoulder pain can be.
 It is important to consult with a specialist to determine the best treatment option to relieve your joint pain.

-Knee Joint Replacement Team
+Your Knee Replacement Doctors

 Joint Pain Treatment

 The experts at Beacon Orthopaedics are not jack-of-all-trades doctors — they’re specialists.
 With advanced training in their areas of expertise, you can rest easy knowing your physician has in-depth knowledge and experience with your specific issue.
-Your unique path to recovery may include anything from regenerative medicine, physical therapy, or arthroscopic surgery to partial joint replacement or total joint replacement surgery.
+Your unique path to recovery may include anything from orthobiologics, physical therapy, or arthroscopic surgery to partial joint replacement or total joint replacement surgery.

 Our goal is to ensure patients have a high level of comfort in their care plan.
 To do that, we’ll discuss all of your treatment options and identify the best one for you, together.